Renderers

 Main features:

-You can run your own renderer, or even a whole video game (plugins can define renderers) in a normal EQUINOX-3D window.
+You can also create your own renderer as a plugin, or even a whole video game and run it inside any EQUINOX-3D window.

 - edit 3D models.